trebbag/VACovid/README.md

 * Age 65-84:  15.9% - 26.25%
 * Age 85+:    26.25% - 45%

+## Repository Files

+The following is a brief orientation of the files in the respository:
+* Population.py - runs the basic population proportion measurements.
+Only needs to be run when new census or veteran data is used.
+* CaseInsert.py - original file for daily case data transformations to output for data visualizations
+* CCTPull.py - defined function for case data transformations for OEHRM leadership needs
+* CountyVACOVID.csv - output of all veteran based transformations of daily COVID data - all other outputs are assorted geographic filters from this file
+* VAChart.csv - orginal data visualization output needs
+* CCTVAChart2.csv - data output needs for OEHRM leadership - Version 2

 Data preparation and analytics by Greg Gabbert, MD MPH